 There are so many ways you can prepare this dish and make your family very happy.
 The trick is to use your favorite spice mix.
-I am not talking about smoky spices; I am referring to a mixture of either fresh spice blend or a dry spice blend.
+I am not talking about smoky spices; I refer to a mixture of a fresh spice blend or a dry spice blend.

-You will never think to mix pineapple with lamb because you are probably thinking that the hot sauce will sweeten the lamb.
-In the contrary, the hot sauce intensified the taste of the other spices and the lamb.
+You will never consider mixing a hot and spicy herb sauce with the Lamb because you probably think that the hot sauce will either sweeten the Lamb or make it too spicy.
+On the contrary, the hot sauce intensified the taste of the other spices and the Lamb.
 A perfect marriage!

-Earlier I shared with my Rice with Green Lentils, and if you have not noticed yet, I am showing a photo of the stew with the Rice with Green Lentils.
-I am salivating right now because all my favorite ingredients are in the picture.
-I know, you are probably thinking that I should not because I probably have leftovers.
+I recently shared my Rice with Green Lentils, and if you have not noticed yet, I am showing a photo of the stew with the Rice with Green Lentils.
+I am drooling right now because all my favorite ingredients are in the picture.
+I know, you probably think that I should not because I probably have leftovers.
 You are right.
 I always have leftovers when cooking.
 LOL…

-My wonderful dish of Okra with Lamb Stew can be served not only with Rice with Green Lentils but also with Rice and Beans and even with White Rice.
-I prefer eating it with rice instead of cornmeal because of taste.
-All of the dishes variations will taste good, but again it is your preference, rice or cornmeal and not to forget root vegetables.
+My wonderful dish of Okra with Lamb Stew can be served with Rice with Green Lentils and Rice and Beans and even with White Rice.
+I prefer eating it with rice instead of cornmeal because of the taste.
+All of the dishes’ variations will taste good, but your preference is rice or cornmeal, not to forget root vegetables.